davenpos/Trail-Map-Report/README.md

 ## Overview
 This is the code for Trail Map Report--a custom WordPress theme I created as part of a task for a job application at IDL Web Inc.

-The task was to set up a clean WordPress installation, create a form with a dropdown for five trails from the trail map, each containing "Open" and "Closed" and a page with a trail map containing an image map zone.
+The task was to set up a clean WordPress installation, create a form with a dropdown for five trails from a trail map, each containing "Open" and "Closed" and a page with the trail map containing an image map zone.
 When you hover over one of the five trails on the map (or tap on mobile), a popup appears that displays the name of the trail as well as either "Open" or "Closed" based on the most recent form submission.
-Although the task didn't require a custom theme, I felt like it would help showcase my WordPress technical skills if I did so.
+Although the task didn't require a custom theme, I felt like it would help showcase my WordPress technical skills if I built one.
 The site, live at [trailmapreport.simeondavenport.com](https://trailmapreport.simeondavenport.com/), is deployed using AWS EC2 with a MariaDB database and an Apache server.

 ## Files and folders
 My WordPress theme contains 9 files at the root of the theme as well as four subfolders (or five if you're working locally).